MathematicGuy/RemoteObsidian/Project Skin/German Accusative Case.md

 **Factors Triggering the Accusative Case:**

-- #Direct_Object: The noun, pronoun, or phrase directly receiving the action of the verb is in the accusative.
+- `Direct_Object`: The noun, pronoun, or phrase directly receiving the action of the verb is in the accusative.

     - "Der Hund trinkt **das Wasser**."
 (The dog drinks the water.)

-- #Certain_Prepositions: Prepositions like "für" (for), "durch" (through), "um" (around), and others signal the accusative case on the object they govern.
+- `Certain_Prepositions`: Prepositions like "für" (for), "durch" (through), "um" (around), and others signal the accusative case on the object they govern.

     - "Ich fahre **durch den Tunnel**."
 (I drive through the tunnel.)

-+ #Time_Expressions: Expressions of time durations usually go in the accusative.
++ `Time_Expressions`: Expressions of time durations usually go in the accusative.

     - "Wir bleiben **einen Monat**."
 (We are staying for one month).